programminghistorian/ph-submissions/lessons/detecting-text-reuse-with-passim.md

 # Acknowledgements

+A sincere thanks goes the reviewers of this lesson, [@mutherr](https://github.com/mutherr) and Marco Büchler,  as well as to our colleagues Marten Düring and David Smith, for their constructive feedback on an early version of this tutorial.

+The authors warmly thank the journal [Le Temps](https://letemps.ch/) — owner of *La Gazette de Lausanne* (GDL) and the *Journal de Genève* (JDG) — and the group [ArcInfo](https://www.arcinfo.ch/) — owner of *L’Impartial* (IMP) and *L’Express* (EXP) —  for accepting to share their data for academic purposes.

-A sincere thanks goes to Marten Düring and David Smith for their constructive feedback on an early version of this tutorial.
-The authors gratefully acknowledge the financial support of the Swiss National Science Foundation (SNSF) for the project [*impresso – Media Monitoring of the Past*](https://impresso-project.ch/) under grant number CR-SII5_173719.
-This work was supported by the European Union’s Horizon 2020 research and innovation programme under grant 770299 ([NewsEye](https://www.newseye.eu/)).
+MR gratefully acknowledges the financial support of the Swiss National Science Foundation (SNSF) for the project [*impresso – Media Monitoring of the Past*](https://impresso-project.ch/) under grant number CR-SII5_173719.
+SH's work was supported by the European Union’s Horizon 2020 research and innovation programme under grant 770299 ([NewsEye](https://www.newseye.eu/)).
 SH was affiliated with the University of Helsinki and the University of Geneva for most of this work, and is currently funded by the project *Towards Computational Lexical Semantic Change Detection* supported by the Swedish Research Council (20192022; dnr 2018-01184).

 # Bibliography